Killing of UnitedHealthcare CEO spotlights complex challenge companies face in protecting top brass

 After Thompson's shooting, Burton said, “I’ve been on the phone all day with some organizations asking for consultation, saying, ’Am I doing enough?”

+A Medica spokesman said the company had also removed biographical information about its executives from its website as a precaution.

+UnitedHealth Group, parent of the insurer Thompson led, removed photos of its top executives from its website hours after the shooting, later removing their names and biographies.

-Some of the biggest U.S. companies, particularly those in the tech sector, spend heavily on personal and residential security for their top executives.
+But well before the attack, some of the biggest U.S. companies, particularly those in the tech sector, were spending heavily on personal and residential security for their top executives.

 Meta, whose businesses include Facebook and Instagram, reported the highest spending on personal security for top executives last year, filings culled by research firm Equilar show.